 We’ll do that by giving you access to convertible cars, bikes, and the gen on hidden gems (people, not just places).
 But, you’ll find it in our hotel too.
 Locals designed, built, and furnished SALT.
 Locals manage and run SALT.
 They also make the food and the music.
 It’s a vibrant, joyful place designed by an artist who believes that colour = happiness.
 Inspired by the island’s upbeat vibe, SALT of Palmar pops with energy against a mellow natural backdrop.

 We’re right on the beach.
 We fit the Mauritius bill.
-But, our 59-room hotel does things differently.
+But, our 59-room boutique hotel does things differently.
 Our farm supplies our restaurant.
+We make food to travel for.
 There’s a salt room in the spa, and the chance to restore your equilibrium throughout.
 There are no buffets, fixed TV screens, or single-use plastics.
 Just everything you need.
 Or didn’t know you did.

 Stay.
 Visit.
 Get to know Mauritius with SALT.